Multi-Agent Reinforcement Learning for Distributed Joint Communication and Computing Resource Allocation over Cell-Free Massive MIMO-enabled Mobile Edge Computing Network: The Proposed Multi-Agent Reinforcement Learning-based Distributed JCCRA

 \section{The Proposed Multi-Agent Reinforcement Learning-based Distributed JCCRA}

-In this section, we present a fully distributed JCCRA solution approach based on cooperative multi-agent reinforcement learning framework, in which each user device is implemented as an agent for joint resource allocation relying on local observation only.
+In this section, we present a novel distributed JCCRA solution approach based on cooperative multi-agent reinforcement learning framework, in which each user device is implemented as an agent for joint resource allocation relying on local observation only.
 In particular, the agents learn to map their local observation into JCCRA actions that minimize the total energy consumption while meeting the respective application deadlines.
-As opposed to the centralized schemes, such a distributed approach significantly alleviates signaling and communication overhead while making resource allocation decisions.